Biology Section

 Kastle-Meyer test, ABAcard HemaTrace test, Acid Phosphatase test, Microscopic Examination, ABAcard p30 test, and RSID-Saliva test.

-Additional physiological fluid stains such as fecal matter, urine, and stomach contents (i.e., vomit) are not examined by the FSD at this time.
+Additional biological fluid stains such as fecal matter, urine, and stomach contents (i.e., vomit) are not examined by the FSD at this time.
 Should it be necessary for items of evidence to be tested for fluids such as these, please contact the FSD for referral to an outside agency.

-In addition to physiological fluid stains, evidentiary items are examined for the presence of hairs.
+In addition to biological fluid stains, evidentiary items are examined for the presence of hairs.
 If an apparent human hair is located, and it has a root that may be suitable for DNA, then that root can be collected for further examination.
 Microscopic hair comparisons to determine the source of the hair, species of origin, or body area of origin, are not performed.

 SPECIAL CONSIDERATIONS:

-Physiological fluid stains should be considered as potential biohazards and treated as such.
+Biological fluid stains should be considered as potential biohazards and treated as such.
 Protective gear should be worn when appropriate for the collection of stains at a scene.
 Gloves should be changed frequently to protect evidence from possible contamination when moving from area to area within a scene.

 SEXUAL ASSAULT VICTIM AND SUSPECT KITS: